A list of 2026 Indonesian public holidays, PLUS their implications for travel in Indonesia.

 How will it affect my travel plans?

 There will be street parades in Central Jakarta, leading to street closures and disruption of traffic.
 In other areas, there are only flag-raising ceremonies in schools, government offices, etc, and Indonesian flags everywhere – by law, locals have to display a flag at one’s residence and place of work.
-When holidays fall on Sundays in Indonesia, there is no “replacement holiday” on the Monday.
+Many locals may take a 3-day long weekend, so expect higher prices for airfares and train tickets on 14-18 August 2026.

 What for?
 Maulid Nabi, a.k.a.
 The Prophet’s Birthday.